OpenCilk/www.opencilk.org/src/doc/reference/opencilk-language-specification.md

 ---

 OpenCilk is an extension to the C and C++ programming language adding support for {% defn "task-parallel programming" %}.
-It uses a modified version of the clang compiler and a user-mode work-stealing scheduler.
+It uses a modified version of [clang](https://clang.llvm.org) (the C compiler from the LLVM project) and a user-mode work-stealing scheduler.
 At the source level, OpenCilk has five additional keywords compared to C:

 * `cilk_spawn`
 * `cilk_sync`
 * `cilk_scope`
 * `cilk_for`
 * `cilk_reducer`

-If `cilk_for` is replaced by `for` and the other keywords are removed, the result is a valid C or C++ program _with the same meaning_ called the %{ defn "serial projection" %}.
-So a program can be developed and debugged serially and parallelism added later.

 Informally, `cilk_spawn` marks a point where the program can be forked into two parts running on different processors and `cilk_sync` marks a